SAFE-Labs-Docs/Lab-Handbook/README.md

   <br/>
 <b>Example interview questions: </b> <br/>
-Skills/motivation:
+<ins>Skills/motivation: </ins><br/>
--Among your skills, which is most important to this project?
+-Among your skills, which is most important to this project?<br/>
--You are applying to work on project X, where do you think this project could take us?
+-You are applying to work on project X, where do you think this project could take us?<br/>
--You have mentioned experience with technique Y, can you briefly explain how it works?
+-You have mentioned experience with technique Y, can you briefly explain how it works?<br/>
--Can you tell us about a time when you had to solve a problem on your own?
+-Can you tell us about a time when you had to solve a problem on your own?<br/>
--This project is focused on question X, what do you know about the current state of the field?
+-This project is focused on question X, what do you know about the current state of the field?<br/>
--Are you aware of any other lab working on similar/related topics?
+-Are you aware of any other lab working on similar/related topics?<br/>
--What is your career plan for the next 10 years?
+-What is your career plan for the next 10 years?<br/>
--What motivates you to work in science?
+-What motivates you to work in science?<br/>
--Which specific training are you hoping to gain by joining our lab?
+-Which specific training are you hoping to gain by joining our lab? <br/>

-Core skills/communication:
+<ins>Core skills/communication:</ins><br/>
--Can you briefly explain your latest discovery to someone without a scientific background?
+-Can you briefly explain your latest discovery to someone without a scientific background?<br/>
--What strategies do you use to keep yourself organised?
+-What strategies do you use to keep yourself organised?<br/>
--Give an example of a creative solution you used to to solve a problem (at or outside work)?
+-Give an example of a creative solution you used to to solve a problem (at or outside work)?<br/>
--How would you set priorities if you spread too thin and struggling to meet deadlines?
+-How would you set priorities if you spread too thin and struggling to meet deadlines?<br/>
--You need to learn a new method (to the lab), how do you approach the problem?
+-You need to learn a new method (to the lab), how do you approach the problem?<br/>
-- Can you give an example of a situation when you had to act like a leader?
+-Can you give an example of a situation when you had to act like a leader?<br/>
-- Could you provide an example of a situation that would highlight your organisational skills?
+-Could you provide an example of a situation that would highlight your organisational skills?<br/>

-Lab attitude (precision, thoroughness, ethics, attention to SAFE):
+<ins>Lab attitude (precision, thoroughness, ethics, attention to SAFE):</ins><br/>
--What strategies do you use to ensure reproducibility in your results?
+-What strategies do you use to ensure reproducibility in your results?<br/>
--What strategy do you use to store/archive data?
+-What strategy do you use to store/archive data?<br/>
--How do you keep your code organised?
+-How do you keep your code organised?<br/>
--If you realised you made an error at your work, how would you handle it?
+-If you realised you made an error at your work, how would you handle it?<br/>
--You suspect you’ve made an error in a procedure, how do confirm/refute this suspicion?
+-You suspect you’ve made an error in a procedure, how do confirm/refute this suspicion? <br/>
 -Are you familiar with the concept of 3R's?
-Can you briefly explain them?
+Can you briefly explain them?<br/>
--Your believe your project overlaps with another lab member, how do you deal with this?
+-Your believe your project overlaps with another lab member, how do you deal with this?<br/>
--What would you do if you realised a colleague was mis-conducting their research?
+-What would you do if you realised a colleague was mis-conducting their research?<br/>
 </i>
 </details>

 <details>
-<summary> <b> <code> ...
-COMMITMENT HERE. </code> </b>  <br/>
+<summary> <b> <code> ... a mechanism for sharing lab management updates. </code> </b>  <br/>
 </summary>
 <br/>
-<i><b>Details: </b> DETAILS HERE <br/>
+<i><b>Details: </b> Lab members are often considering academia as a potential career.
+It informs that decision to understand how the group leader runs the lab, the responsibilities they have, and the process of funding a research team.
+However, lab members are typically shielded from this information.
+To improve transparency, and give lab members a greater insight into academic careers, group leaders should regularly communicate details of lab management. <br/>
 <br/>
 <b>Suggestions:</b> <br/>
--SUGGESTION 1 <br/>
--SUGGESTION 2 <br/>
+-Give an annual, or bi-annual, lab meeting on the topic of lab management.<br/>
+-Sent out a regular update with the most recent lab developments information.<br/>
+-Discuss spending, grant applications, and outlook for the future.<br/>
+-Solicit feedback on grant applications and funding considerations.<br/>
   <br/>
-<b>Example: </b> <br/>
-  EXAMPLE HERE</i>
 </details>

 <details>
-<summary> <b> <code> ...
-COMMITMENT HERE. </code> </b>  <br/>
+<summary> <b> <code> ... annual lab-wide meetings to review training and outcomes for “core skills”. </code> </b>  <br/>
 </summary>
 <br/>
-<i><b>Details: </b> DETAILS HERE <br/>
+<i><b>Details: </b> Researchers often focus on scientific progress and neglect the development of core skills, including team management, giving/receiving feedback, writing, presentations etc. An annual meeting for lab members, including the group leader, to discuss their efforts toward improving these skills not only normalizes the process, but also alerts other lab members to potential opportunities. <br/>
 <br/>
 <b>Suggestions:</b> <br/>
--SUGGESTION 1 <br/>
--SUGGESTION 2 <br/>
+-Each lab member discusses training they have undertaken and shares a learning outcome. <br/> -Survey the need for focused training: e.g. review papers, poster presentation, paper writing. <br/>
+-In the leadup to the meeting, draw attention to the resources available. <br/>
+-Books and resources for self-education. <br/>
+-Group leader should discuss spending, grants and outlook for the future.<br/>
   <br/>
-<b>Example: </b> <br/>
-  EXAMPLE HERE</i>
 </details>